ahkohd/FigmaThird/README.md

 -   ⚡ A viewport to interact with 3D models.
 -   🔥 High resolution and transparent rendering.
 -   😽 Easy to use UI.
--   ✨ Supports multiple 3D Object model format for import.
+-   ✨ Supports multiple 3D model extensions for import. `.OBJ, .FBX, .GLB/GLTF`
--   🚀 Lightweight, powered with Three.JS
+-   🚀 Lightweight, powered with `Three.JS`

 # 🎥 Demo